loopwerk/loopwerk.io/content/articles/2025-12-01-safe-django-db-migrations.md

 The problem is that you still have to choose: run it before the deploy, or after?

-You've essentially re-implemented either Strategy A or the original "migrate during build” approach, just in a second container.
+You've essentially re-implemented either Strategy A or the original "migrate during build" approach, just in a second container.
 The core compatibility problem remains.

 Verdict: more complex and still unsafe.